A day trip to Bingen, Germany

-Located 70 kilometers west of Darmstadt in the state of Rheinland Palatinate, is the beautiful and historical town of Bingen.
-It is located on the bank of the Rhine river opposite the lovely town of Rüdesheim.
+The beautiful and historical town of Bingen is located in the state of Rhineland Palatinate in Germany.
+It lies on the bank of the River Rhine.
+While Bingen is on one bank of the Rhine, Rüdesheim-another lovely town lies on the other bank.
+This town lies in close proximity to important cities like Frankfurt, Darmstadt, Wiesbaden, Mainz etc and can be visited on a day trip.
 Famous for their beautiful vineyards, historical monuments, and castles, both towns are popular tourist destinations.
-Due to their proximity to Darmstadt, many people make day trips to these towns.
 Here, I would add that one day is certainly not enough to see and experience these towns with all their attractions.
-You can either plan multiple day trips or a two days holiday ( minimum) to completely see and experience Rüdesheim and Bingen.
+You can either plan multiple day-trips or a two- days holiday ( minimum) to completely see and experience Rüdesheim and Bingen.

 Tickets for the train journey can be purchased from: